automation-study-material/automation-testing/docs/java-concepts/constructor-advance.md

   - Cannot be overridden, but can be called using super() in subclass.
 - OOP Concept: Inheritance – super() ensures proper parent class initialization.

+- 🔥 Constructors are neither inherited nor overridden, but they participate in inheritance through constructor chaining using super().

 ✅ Constructor Chaining Example (Summary)

 ```java